lucolvin/lucolvin/README.md

 ===================================================================================================================================
 Software Dev Student
 --------------------
-I am currently pursuing a degree in Software Development with a minor in Cybersecurity Defense at Olivet Nazarene University.
+I am currently pursuing a degree in Software Development with a double major in Cybersecurity at Olivet Nazarene University.

 *   🌍  I'm based in the greater Chicago IL area.
 *   🖥️  Check out my [Website](http://lukecolvin.me)